jfbarras/slimy-snake/README.md

 Bot modules detect: 1. the outer wall, 2. actual and predicted enemy snake head positions, and 3. enemy body parts.

+Bot can find the best angle for food.

 ## New Features
 Statistics and visual debugging are available even if the player fully controls the snake.